rouftom/truffle-react-material/README.md

     ```
     The `--reset` flag purge the blockchain state.
 Don't run the command with this flag in production unless you know what you are doing.

-5. In the `root` directory, we run the React app.
+5. In the `client` directory, we run the React app.
 Smart contract changes must be manually recompiled and migrated.
     ```javascript
     // in another terminal (i.e. not in the truffle develop prompt) npm run start